mplough/rs22812/README.md

 readings.
 Depending on the measurements, measurement accuracy is in the 0.5% to 1% range.

-The python code provided has an RS22812 object that you create by specifying the COM port that the meter is connected to (e.g., a number for Windows or a device for Linux).
+The Python code provided has an RS22812 object that you create by specifying the COM port that the meter is connected to (e.g., a number for Windows or a device for Linux).
 Then you call the `GetReading()` method of this object.
 You'll be returned a tuple of three things: